Caen Ferry Port & Terminal guide

-There is an open car park at the passenger terminal for a maximum stay of 72 hours.
-There is no charge for parking here but it is at the owner's risk.
-Cars, caravans and motor homes can park in the car lanes overnight after the last departure of the day if they are booked on the first departure in the morning.
+Car parking charges at the port are listed below.
+Cars, caravans and motor homes may park in the car lanes overnight after the last departure of the day, if travelling on the first departure in the morning.
 The vehicle is parked at your own risk and should not be left unattended.
 There is 24 hour access to toilet facilities.

 |Up to 2 hours||FREE|

 |14-24 hours||5 Euros|

 |Additional 24 hours||5 Euros|